Interested in campaigning for human rights?

 We welcome everyone - regardless of your gender, religion, race, sexual orientation, nationality - if you want to make an impact and positive change in people's lives, Warwick Amnesty is for you.

 Our strength comes from working together - together we are stronger.

-To find out more about our events and get involved - join Warwick Amnesty and follow our Facebook page for regular updates and information about future events, campaigns and projects.
+To find out more about our events and get involved - join Warwick Amnesty and follow our Facebook and Instagram pages for regular updates and information about future events, campaigns and projects.